WordPress Multisite Migration: Step-by-Step Guide to Move Without Downtime

 That’s it!
 How easy was that?
 Once the WordPress multisite migration is complete, you’ll see a confirmation message on the screen along with a link to visit the migrated site at its new location.
 You’ll get a confirmation email too on the email address you used in step 2.

-Migrating a WordPress multisite manually
+Option 2: Migrating a WordPress multisite manually

-Note that this method is more technical than the other methods I’ve discussed in this article, requiring you to make changes to core WordPress files and your database.
+Note that this method is more technical than the other methods we’ve discussed in this article, requiring you to make changes to core WordPress files and your database.
 It also takes a much longer time to complete the migration when compared to the other methods and is error-prone too.
-If you want to proceed to do the WordPress multisite migration manually anyway, I’m reminding you to take a full backup of your site.
+If you want to proceed to do the WordPress multisite migration manually anyway, we’re reminding you to take a full backup of your site.

 Step 1: Download WordPress files